tmechsner/sokobencho/README.md

 There are some special tiles like cracked floor, moveable rocks and teleporters for player / objects, doors and so on.

 Controls:
-Arrow keys / W, A, S, D - Move
+Arrow keys / W, A, S, D - Move\n
-R - Reset the level
+R - Reset the level\n
-Q - Quit
+Q - Quit\n

 Have fun!